-After identifying the best checking account types that could use a debit card, that bank had over 55,000 checking accounts and came up.
-However, after focusing on the attributes of high debit card accounts/customers the list was whittled down to 6,600 that were likely to buy and make frequent use of a debit card.
-This was a much more manageable number of people to call on for the bankers.
+After identifying the best checking account types that could use a debit card, the bank had over 55,000 checking accounts that came up.
+However, after focusing on the attributes of high debit card accounts/customers the list was shortened down to 6,600 that were likely to buy and frequently use a debit card.
+This was a much more manageable number for bankers to call on.

 Community banking is about knowing your customer and building relationships.
 So if technology can help you do that and improve bank performance that’s a win-win.